Paid time off is exactly what it sounds like, but how exactly does it play out in our businesses?

 ZoomShift makes PTO easy by bringing everything together in one place.

-Not only can you create efficient schedules in minutes using intuitive templates, keep track of their time and attendance but you can also manage PTO directly through the system.
+Not only can you create efficient schedules in minutes using intuitive templates, track employee timesheets and attendance but you can also manage PTO directly through the system.
 This allows management and employees to see exactly how much PTO they have available, making it simple to plan ahead.

-This helps companies that switch to ZoomShift to organize their PTO, becoming more productive, and communicating better — exactly what you need for a successful PTO policy.
+This helps companies that switch to ZoomShift to organize their PTO, become more productive, and communicate better — exactly what you need for a successful PTO policy.